-The Company pays each of Douglas Eacrett and Malcolm Clay CAD\$1,500 per month for their respective services as directors and as members of the Audit Committee and the Compensation Committee.
-During the year ended December 31, 2010, Messrs.
-Eacrett and Clay each earned CAD\$18,000 as directors and members of the Audit Committee and the Compensation Committee.
+The Company pays each of Douglas Eacrett, Malcolm Clay and John Dustan CAD\$1,500 per month for their respective services as directors and as members of the Audit Committee and/or the Compensation Committee.
+During the year ended December 31, 2011, Messrs.
+Eacrett and Clay each earned CAD\$18,000 for serving as directors and members of the Audit Committee and the Compensation Committee, and John Dustan, who was appointed as a director effective May 31, 2011, earned CAD\$12,000 for serving as a director and a member of the Audit Committee.
+The Company pays Wallace Mays \$1,500 per month for his services as a director.
+During the year ended December 31, 2011, Mr. Mays earned \$12,000 for serving as a director.